bcgsc/goldrush/README.md

 # GoldRush: memory-efficient _de novo_ assembly of long reads

 ## Description of the algorithm
 GoldRush iterates through the input long reads to produce a "golden path" of reads comprising ~1-fold coverage of the target genome.
-These "golden path" reads, or "goldtigs" are then polished, corrected for misassemblies, and finally scaffolded to generate the final genome assembly.
+These "golden path" reads, or "goldtigs", are then polished, corrected for misassemblies, and finally scaffolded to generate the final genome assembly.
 GoldRush is memory-efficient, and has a linear time complexity in the number of reads.

 ### General steps in the algorithm:
 1. GoldRush-Path: selecting the golden path reads